matteomattei/matteomattei.github.io/public/MatteoMattei_CV.md

 ## Publications:

-I write articles for some Italian Linux magazines.
+In the years I wrote several articles for some Italian Linux magazines.
 At [this link](http://www.matteomattei.com/publications) (not updated due to lack of time) is available the list of the publications made on Linux Pro and Linux Magazine.

 ## Resume summary:

 I believe in Open Source software and Linux.
 I currently work as project manager and devops for an email hosting company.
 I also work as a freelance computer engineer for various organizations as Linux system administrator, cloud architect and web developer.

+I worked for startups, small, medium and big organizations and often also on more different projects simultaneously.

 I am always ready to learn new technologies and improve my skills.
-I've not problem to move outside my country and I am willing to relocate wherever there is a good opportunity of professional growth.
+I am always open to new challenges and wherever there is a good opportunity of professional growth.

-I am used to work in small, medium and big companies and I have no problem working under pressure in mission critical projects.